bgcarlisle/Numbat/README.md

 ### What Numbat does

 Numbat is a piece of software designed for managing the extraction of large volumes of data from primary sources among multiple users, and then reconciling the differences between them.
 It is designed for use in systematic review projects in an academic context.

 The following are the intended uses of Numbat.

-* Manage large databases of references ("large" here means: in the hundreds to thousands range)
+* Manage large databases of references ("large" here means: in the hundreds to thousands range; there's no built-in limit on Numbat, but your server may time out or something if you tell it to run a PHP script that takes too long)
 * Different levels of extraction (e.g. title-and-abstract vs full extraction)
 * Multiple extraction forms / codebooks
 * Double, triple or n extractors, with an assignment manager
 * Generate reference networks among the publications in the database